NickMeim/FattyLiverModeling/src/python/README.md

 # Run

 ### Example
-Run livivtra_main.py to see how to use the LIVIVTRA approach in Python.
+Run liv2trans_main.py to see how to use the LIV2Trans approach in Python.
 Check inside the scripts that you pass the appropriate arguments.
-Run livivtra_cross_validation.py to see how well the LIVIVTRA approach retrieves performance when back-projecting through the in vitro space in Python.
+Run liv2trans_cross_validation.py to see how well the LIV2Trans approach retrieves performance when back-projecting through the in vitro space in Python.
 Check inside the scripts that you pass the appropriate arguments.